Claverin/Claverin/README.md

 ## 💡 About Me

-I’m a developer with a strong backend focus and a growing interest in cloud architecture and automation.
+I am a developer with a strong backend focus and a growing interest in cloud architecture and automation.
 I enjoy solving real-world problems with clean code and well-thought-out infrastructure.
 Currently working with C# and .NET, and gradually expanding into DevOps and Python.